 At Wooster Community Hospital, your health is our No. 1 concern.
 In light of the rapidly changing situation surrounding the COVID-19 pandemic of 2020, we’ve collected numerous resources and updates about the novel coronavirus in one place on our website.

 We want to make it as convenient as possible for you to get the information you need.
 Not only will you find critical information below concerning testing and precautions you can take to protect yourself and loved ones, but also what you can expect at our facilities.
-If you have any questions, please call the main line at Wooster Community Hospital in Wooster, Ohio, at (330) 263-8100.
+If you have any questions, please reach out to the call center at Wooster Community Hospital in Wooster, Ohio, at (330) 263-8144.

 We’re Here for You